and00h/x-heep-tflite-cfoshw24/README.md

 # X-HEEP + Tensorflow Lite for Microcontrollers + Vulnerable app

-This repository contains material related to the submission for the 2nd Workshop on Open-Source Hardware.
+This repository contains material related to the submission for the 2nd Workshop on Open-Source Hardware at the Computing Frontiers 2024 conference.

 ## Setup